Catherine0120/Catherine0120.github.io/_pages/about.md

 *Location: Oxford, Europe*

 In Michaelmas term at Oxford, I took International Economics, Money and Banking and Machine Learning.
-Meanwhile, I'm very fortunate to be offered the summer internship at Goldman Sachs (Hong Kong), which I'll be joining in June 2024, after taking approximately 30 interviews with various financial companies.
+Meanwhile, I was very fortunate to be offered the summer internship at Goldman Sachs (Hong Kong), which I would be joining in June 2024, after taking approximately 30 interviews with various financial companies.

 I travelled around Europe during the Christmas vacation between Michaelmas and Hilary term.
 Here was my schedule: